Aberrant male, lacking black markings, Switzerland, July 2013

 The orange tip is the spring butterfly par excellence.

 As the hedgerows burst into flower, so these delicate and beautiful

 insects begin to flit along them, occasionally resting on garlic

 distance, with their brilliant orange tips.
-The females, though
+All other male orange tips

 superficially like other whites, are also easily distinguished if the

-mottled underside is seen.
-The upperside pattern is sufficiently
+distinctive mottled underside is seen.
+The upperside pattern is

 different, too, for ready identification given a good view.

 Orange tips lay their eggs principally on garlic mustard or cuckoo